mrdougwright/yak/README.md

 ## Features

 - 🧠 Runs on any Ollama-compatible model (`llama3:instruct`, `mistral`, `phi3`, etc)
-- 🧵 Real-time streaming replies in the terminal
+- 🧵 Offline, Real-time streaming replies in the terminal
-- 📜 Memory stored in a lightweight `chatlog.jsonl`
+- 📜 Memory stored in lightweight `<my-chatlog>.jsonl` files in `.yak` at root.
-- 🧪 Built with modern ESM syntax and native `fetch`

 ---